 The Directive establishing an Infrastructure for Spatial Information in Europe (INSPIRE, Directive 2007/2/EC) has reached its half-way mark and important deadlines have already expired.
 Member States have made individual efforts of the past years which resulted in good progress.
 Its overall objective is to establish an European spatial data infrastructure for the purposes of EU's environmental policies and policies or activities which have an impact on the environment (Article 1 of INSPIRE Directive 2007/2/EC).
 This will enable the better sharing of environmental spatial information among public sector organisations and better facilitate public access to spatial information across Europe which will benefit citizens and businesses alike.

-However, a large diversity exists throughout the EU and the there is no country which has fully implemented the Directive to date.
-Based on national reports, the Commission has undertaken a substantial evaluation of the state-of-implementation and the fitness of the Directive for its intended purpose (a so-called REFIT evaluation).
-The results of this substantial assessment will be published shortly.
-A working document summarising the findings has been provided for preparation of the MIG-P of June 2016.
+However, a large diversity exists throughout the EU and there is no country which has fully implemented the Directive to date.
+Based on national reports, monitoring results and bilateral meetings, the Commission has undertaken a substantial evaluation of the state-of-implementation and the fitness of the Directive for its intended purpose (a so-called REFIT evaluation).
+The results of this substantial assessment were published on 20th july 2016.
+The regulatory fitness-check led to the conclusion that there are different implementation gaps.

+The least effective part of the implementation process relates to data policies.
+Many datasets and services are still not easily accessible (i.e. without legal or financial barriers) or there is a lack of coherence, which is a prerequisite for creating added value from these data in the internal market.

+For efficiency reasons there have to be set set clear priorities, i.e. to identify the most important datasets for end-user applications amongst the data themes, in particular those of Annex III.

+There are currently only few end-user applications that allow harvesting the potential of data using the INSPIRE approach at EU level.
+National priority setting differs greatly in terms of identifying those spatial datasets most needed for cross-border applications or for reporting activities at EU level

+That’s why Member States, in consultation with the Commission, are especially recommended to:

+1) give priority to environmental spatial datasets, in particular those linked to monitoring and reporting, and those identified in relevant global processes.

+2) improve coordination between the national INSPIRE implementation and eGovernment, open data and other relevant processes at national level going along with further removing of obstacles and inefficiencies in national data policies .

 Overall, it is clear that further efforts at all levels and by all actors will have to be made over the coming years to close the identified gaps in implementation (against targets) and steer future implementation actions towards maximising the legislative, societal and environmental benefits from the INSPIRE Directive.
-Based on the preliminary finding, there are a number of priority issues that should be addressed at Member State level (provided this is still relevant in the particular country), in particular (in short, details see REFIT report):

-close identified implementation gaps (including improving coordination with focus should be on coordination with environmental (reporting) authorities);

-further removing obstacles and inefficiencies in national data policies;

-give priority to all the spatial data sets required for the implementation of EU environmental law, in particular monitoring and reporting (as one important use case), as well as data sets identified in relevant global processes (in particular in UN-GGIM);

-align the national INSPIRE implementation with the drive towards an EU Digital Single Market, e.g. by better coordinating with eGovernment and open data processes at the national level.

-The evaluation has uncovered significant differences and advances between the Member States on these subjects.
-This offers a significant potential for learning from each other and promoting “best practices”.
+Because of the differences between the Member States there is a significant potential for learning from each other and promoting “best practices”.
 In this context, the high potential of using available EU financing opportunities could be explored further.

 At EU level, the following actions have been recommended by the Commission (in short, see details in REFIT report), in particular: